meshcloud/vscode-file-ext-switcher/README.md

 ```

 When invoked, the command will look for files in the same directory of the current file, which share at least one base component (e.g. "app" for a file named "app.module.ts").
-Matching is _greedy_ e.g. it will try to match as many base components ass posible.
+Matching is _greedy_ e.g. it will try to match as many base components as posible.

 ## Contributing
 Please report issues and submit pull-requests to https://github.com/JohannesRudolph/vscode-file-ext-switcher